 Cocaine is a powerfully addictive stimulant drug that comes from the leaves of the coca plant in South America.
-It is usually found as a white powder that is commonly snorted, smoked, and injected.
-The drug has some medical uses, including as a local anesthesia for surgery.
+It is usually found as a white powder that is commonly snorted, smoked, or injected.
 Aside from medical use, cocaine is an illegal drug that people use recreationally.

 Cocaine Abuse Overview

 Cocaine is classified by the DEA as a Schedule II drug, which means that it has limited medical use and a strong risk of abuse and addiction.

 - According to the National Survey on Drug Use and Health, cocaine has been used at approximately the same rates since 2009.

 - It is estimated that the drug has about 1.5 million current cocaine users aged 12 or older, which equates to about .6% of the population.